sifra denissayunáyin dišúa‘ nebiya

 6All of his emissaries said, “Who is it, Master?
 Surely not me!”

-7But Yeshua` replied, “All I can say to you, is that one of you who shares bread with me here – someone at this very meal – will betray me.”
+7But Yeshua` replied, “All I can say to you, is that one of you who is sharing bread with me here – someone at this very meal – will betray me.”

 8Furthermore, Yeshua` said, “Those who live by the sword will die by the sword.
 Believe me I tell you, those who follow the way of the sword are already dead.
 9But to the Dead I say this: the kingdom of God is within you; it comes upon you by the way of life, not by the way of death, so choose life and live.”